Edmonton: Peter Simms had two weeks of ministry meetings here in November with excellent attendance.

 Lethbridge: “We were very much encouraged when we baptized two more teens this month.
 One of these was saved as a result of coming to his grandmother’s funeral; he was saved through the words of the hymns that were sung.
 We also had a very interesting night of ministry from David Booth.”

 Vancouver: A weekly gospel meeting has commenced in the Nanaimo Rd.
 Gospel Hall where a Sunday School work has been carried on for many years.
-Two young brethren have initiated this in fellowship with the Victoria Drive assembly, and will be joined by David Alves from Mexico for a three-week series commencing March 12, D.V.
+Two young brethren have initiated this in fellowship with the Victoria Drive assembly, and will follow with a three-week series commencing March 12, D.V.
 The Fairview assembly purposes gospel meetings to commence February 19 with David Hunt and James McClelland.
 Please pray for these efforts.

 Portage la Prairie: Joseph Chung, from New York, helped in gospel and ministry in December.
 He also visited among Koreans who are visiting the assembly.
 He also helped in a home Bible study that some of the sisters conduct.
 Brother Chung was in the West End assembly 1980-81 while attending university here; he was commended from the Conner’s Hill assembly in Edmonton to his work among Koreans in New York.
 Ross Vanstone has been in Panama, Central America, since the beginning of November spreading the gospel.
 As far as he knows there are no assembly workers in that part of the world.
 He has rented a house for several months and is having children’s and gospel meetings with some blessing.
 He has appreciated the help of brethren who have joined him occasionally.
 He and Mark Bachert hope to have tent meetings in February.

 Fredericton: Jon Procopio and Matthew Cain began gospel meetings January 8.

 Sussex: Dan Shutt and Murray McCandless were encouraged with blessing in the recent gospel meetings.